The department of physics and astronomy is active in a number of areas of research. Our research activities and

 The Terahertz Radiation and Non-linear Optics web page describes the research program of Amy Lytle and Etienne Gagnon.
 See their lab web page for more information.

-Our main research interests in astrophysics are in the areas of cosmology and large scale structure (Beth Praton), planetary science (Kassie Martin-Wells), gravitational wave physics (Andrea Lommen ), and pulsar astronomy (Andrea Lommen and Froney Crawford), though we do have other interests which are tangentially related to these areas.
+Our main research interests in astrophysics are in the areas of cosmology and large-scale structure (Beth Praton), galaxy formation and black holes (Ryan Trainor), astrobiology and planet formation (Mike Pagano), and gravitational wave physics and pulsar astronomy (Froney Crawford).